amandabacon/Stickney_Inventory/README.md

 Would like to:

--be able to edit on HTML page, and these edits appear in db -login using Bton credentials
+-be able to edit on HTML page, and these edits appear in db

+-login using Bton credentials

--liken empty strings to null values to return an error to user_name -make case insensitive, but could just call all items from table
+-liken empty strings to null values to return an error to user

+-make case insensitive, but could just call all items from table